What Is a Partial Hospitalization Program?

 Secondly, you aren’t admitted into the facility for any overnight stays.

-Instead, you travel to the program on a daily basis — depending on the provider, this may be on weekdays only or seven days a week — for outpatient treatment that can include individual and group therapy, education regarding the addiction cycle and how to manage your addiction and recreational therapy to build confidence and healthier coping skills.
+Instead, you travel to the program on a daily basis — depending on the provider, this may be on weekdays only or seven days a week — for outpatient treatment that can include individual, group and family therapy, education regarding the addiction cycle and how to manage your addiction and recreational therapy to build confidence and healthier coping skills.